derbec/ternarytreap/README.md

 * <i>V</i><sup>&#8469;</sup> is the set of all functions &#8469; &mapsto; <i>V</i>
 * <i>V</i><sup>&emptyset;</sup> contains the empty function &emptyset; &mapsto; <i>V</i>

 The codomain of <i>f</i> and <i>g</i> include the empty set and empty sequence respectively.
-This allows Keys to be stored without Values, useful when you require only a set of Keys for prefix searching purposes.
+This is useful when you require only a set of Keys searching purposes.

 Often it is desirable to define equivalences between Key strings, for example case insensitivity.